abhinavgupta-maker/Blitz/README.md

 This a a 1.36 kg or 3lb Battlebot which can be used in tournaments for the fights and it has a lot of power because of it 2 wheeled light wieght design with a deadly spinning weapon which can demolish any bot which comes in its way.

+Note: The Battlebot Folder consists the Schematic files.

 # Use
 This is just a design for me but if i built it irl i would use it in competitions.